VietKhoaNguyen/Final-Project/README.md

 ## 📌 Project Overview

 Although a 6-digit PIN has a theoretical space of 1,000,000 combinations, real users do not choose PINs uniformly at random.
-Instead, they prefer memorable patterns such as:
+Instead, they prefer predictable and memorable patterns such as:

-* Birthdates
+* Birthdates (e.g., DDMMYY)
 * Repeated digits (e.g., 111111)
 * Sequential numbers (e.g., 123456)
 * Culturally significant numbers